joncamfield/level-up/_pages/curriculum/crypto-fundamentals/entropy/deepening.md

 Going through just 5 of most common PINs from their 2018 analysis will net you over 20% of the PIN codes which were in the 3.5 million code leak, and you'll get 50% with only 426 guesses.

 Of course, going against any single specific PIN code among the 10,000 potential options, you never know -- but broadly speaking, and presuming PIN code habits haven't changed much since this data leak; you have a one-in-ten chance with just one guess of 1234, and one-in-four chance to guess in 20 guesses, and 426 guesses gets you to 1-in-2 chances.

-*The last discussion bit here puts this all together to painfully explain at length and with math you can use at home the famous ["Password Security" comic by xkcd](https://xkcd.com/936/)*